d3x0r/JSOX/README.md

 ### Objects

-- Object keys can be unquoted if they do not have ':', ']', '[', '{', '}', ',', any quote or whitespace, and do not begin like a number.
+- Object keys can be unquoted if they do not have ':', ']', '[', '{', '}', ',', any quote or whitespace (including non-breaking space, which on the human side of things looks the same), and do not begin like a number.

 - Object keys can be single-quoted, (**JSON6**) or back-tick quoted; any valid string

 - Object keys can be double-quoted (original JSON).

 - Objects can have a single trailing comma.
 Excessive commas in objects will cause an exception. '{ a:123,,b:456 }' is invalid.

 [mdn_variables]: https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Core_Language_Features#Variables